openmobilehub/developer-multipaz-website/docs/getting-started/holder/05-presentation.md

 ### **Testing**

+To test the NFC reader flow, we need two devices.

+* One device with the the holder app we are currently working on (multipaz getting started sample)
-To test the NFC reader flow.
-We need another device with a verifier app installed; say, MpzIdentityReader or Multipaz TestApp (you can download them from [https://apps.multipaz.org](https://apps.multipaz.org/)).
+* And another device with a verifier app installed; say, MpzIdentityReader or Multipaz TestApp (you can download them from https://apps.multipaz.org).

 The reader flow includes the following steps:

 * Tap the reader device with the verifier device once
 * If multiple holder apps are installed, a bottom sheet appears to confirm which app to request the credentials from.